Elizabeth’s life is immersed within the arts

 Grace Crossing-Smith Art Gallery,

 Swap – Ryde Tafe,

 Rudolph Steiner School

 Arboreal Narratives 2023: In Conversation at Woollahra Redleaf Gallery, 2-30 April, features over 30 environmental artists including the three Rooted Tattooed Ladies.

 The Tree Festival workshops and community tree parade will introduce you to significant trees at Blackburn Gardens Woollahra, on the 15th April.

 Elizabeth is the youngest and beloved daughter of Veronika Sipos and Zoltan Gervay, refugees from war torn Europe.
 Australia adopted them in 1949 and the family thrived.

 Australia, where a hand-shake was a hand-shake, and vegemite sandwiches were accompanied by Hungarian cabbage rolls.

-On Sundays, reprieved from the Holden factory and piece making of the sewing room , music, art and dance enveloped Elizabeth: Veronika’s violin, Tomas’s piano accordion, Susan’s piano notes and the colourful swirling ribbons of the czardas in her father’s arms.
+On Sundays, reprieved from the Holden factory and piece making of the sewing room ~ music, art and dance enveloped Elizabeth with Veronika’s violin, Tomas’s piano accordion, Susan’s piano notes and the colourful swirling ribbons of the czardas in her father’s arms.

-Elizabeth, accepted her obligations – qualified as a Primary Teacher – establishing a Creative Arts Centre, curating an art exhibition space in Woollahra and by 2015 graduated with a Master of Art .
-Elizabeth received scholarships supporting her studies in outback Australia, Bhutan and Japan, resulting in applauded exhibitions.
+Elizabeth, accepted her obligations – qualified as a Primary Teacher – establishing a Creative Arts Centre at Newtown Public school, curating over 60 art exhibitions in Woollahra and by 2015 graduating with a Master of Art .
+Her final year included awarded scholarships to outback Australia, Bhutan and Japan.